-•Flying foxes (seen above) are the world’s largest bats, with a wingspan of up to 6 feet!
-Though flying foxes may look scary, they are harmless and serve a vital function in their rainforest homes as pollinators for many native tropical trees.
+•Flying foxes (seen above and below) are the world’s largest bats, with a wingspan of up to 6 feet!
+Though flying foxes may look scary, they are harmless and serve a vital function in their rainforest homes as pollinators and seed dispersers for many native tropical trees.

 •There are 3 species of bats that feed on the blood of other animals: the common vampire bat, the hairy-legged vampire bat, & the white-winged vampire bat.
 All vampire bats reside in Latin America, and indeed I have personally seen fresh, bloody bite wounds on horse’s necks from the nocturnal feedings of these hungry bats.

 • These creatures of the night can locate food in total darkness by emitting high-pitched sounds and listening for the echoes.